PetrGlad/robo-minesweeper/README.md

 In ambiguous situations algorithm attempts to minimize risk.
 The algorithm:
  1. Enumerate all mine layouts that are consistent with intel.
  2. Find probabilities of a mine in an unknown position.
  3. Probe positions with least probability of mine in them.

 Number of mines is not provided to algorithm (original game does show total number of mines).
 Tactics that relay on this number might be useful in endspiel - those are not implemented (see also TODO comments in Algorithm.hs).

-To build:
+To build with Cabal tool:
 ```
   cabal build
 ```
 To run:
 ```
   dist/build/robominer/robominer